Berlin is an exciting city!

 Customized private tours:

-Tours by bus, minivan or chauffeur-driven limousine:
+Tours by bus, minivan or limousine:

 Please note, that for your convenience a bus, minivan or chauffeur-driven limousine can be hired any time for any tour of your choice.
 Please contact me for details.